 Preparation Method: porcelain gaiwan

 Liquor: deep gold

-2015 Early Spring Harvest Enchanting Beauty Raw Pu-erh sample provided for review by Denong Tea.
+2015 Early Spring Harvest Elegant Tranquility Raw Pu-erh purchase from Denong Tea.